 Whenever I think of tomato tarts, I remember the first time I made them at my previous job as a catering chef.
-I was responsible for preparing lunch for a company of 50, which meant creating a menu to please all different palates.
-Fridays were slow days since most people liked to eat out.
-This also meant that we had to prepare smaller lunches to save money.
-One Friday, my coworker and I decided to serve tomato tarts with a green salad on the side, light and delicious.
+One Friday afternoon, my coworker and I decided to serve tomato tarts with a green salad on the side, light and delicious.
 Apparently, this meal was not enough as one employee disappointingly yelled, “Where the chicken at??”
-Mind you, she was also someone who didn’t know how to boil water, but we understood from than on that meat had to be a component on the menu.
+Mind you, she was also someone who didn’t know how to boil water, but we understood from then on that meat had to be a component on the menu.
 I haven’t had a tomato tart since that day but today was the day I brought it back.
-With an abundant amount of tomatoes available in the summer, it’s the perfect timing to prepare a campari tomato tart with whipped goat cheese (and I enjoyed this with no chicken!).
+With an abundant amount of tomatoes available in the summer, it’s the perfect timing to prepare a Campari tomato tart with whipped goat cheese (and I enjoyed this with no chicken!).

 **Helpful tips and common mistakes

 Trace the ramekin onto the puff pastry to have a perfectly sized cover.
 Cut and seal the ramekin.
-Bake until the puffy pastry starts to puff and turn a lovely golden brown.
+Bake until the puff pastry starts to puff and turn a lovely golden brown.